The Myth of Clay Pot Heaters – Do They Work?

 Do Clay Pot Heaters Work?

-I love it when people ask if somethings works without defining what they mean by “works”.
+I love it when people ask if something works without defining what they mean by “works”.
 Without a definition, any explanation is useless.

 Food Science for Gardeners, by Robert Pavlis

-If we define works as “producing heat” then clay pot heaters work, but so do candles on their own!
+If we define work as “producing heat,” then clay pot heaters work, but so do candles on their own!
 This is easy to test.
-Stick your finger in the flame of a burning candle and you will convince yourself as you sit in the hospital waiting room.
+Stick your finger in the flame of a burning candle, and you will convince yourself as you sit in the hospital waiting room.

-If we define works as “producing more heat than the candles alone” then the answer is a resounding NO!
+If we define work as “producing more heat than the candles alone,” then the answer is a resounding NO!

 First Law of Thermodynamics